 Carbon Sequestration

-The Carbon Sequestration strategy in the City’s Climate Action Plan (CAP) aims to facilitate the process of removing carbon dioxide (CO2), a greenhouse gas (GHG), from the atmosphere through natural or artificial means.
+The Carbon Sequestration strategy in the City’s CAP aims to facilitate the process of removing carbon dioxide (CO2), a greenhouse gas, from the atmosphere through natural, such as tree planting.
 This is referred to as carbon sequestration.
-Trees, algae, and other vegetation are referred to as “carbon sinks” because they naturally take in atmospheric CO2 through their respiration processes.
-An important way our community can improve its carbon sequestration potential is by increasing the number of trees planted and by maintaining a healthy urban tree canopy.
+Trees, algae, and other vegetation are “carbon sinks” because they naturally take in atmospheric CO2 through their respiration process.
+An important way our community can improve its carbon sequestration potential is by increasing the number of trees planted, and by maintaining a healthy urban tree canopy.

 Implementation of the Carbon Sequestration strategy is estimated to reduce the City’s GHG emissions by 5 metric tons of carbon dioxide equivalent (MTCO2e) by 2020 and 66 MTCO2e by 2030.